-The broad arrow was the symbol of the British Government.
-It was stamped onto many government-owned objects and buildings.
+The broad arrow was stamped onto many British government-owned objects and buildings.

 Find a plaque that tells you when this building became a Museum.

 Find a place where you can get a good view of the Esplanade Park.

 This picture shows what the park looked like in 1905.